Supervisor/supervisor/README.txt

   state changes, event notifications, RPC communications information).

-  trace (TRAC) -- messages useful for developers trying to debug supervisor itself.
+  trace (TRAC) -- messages useful for developers trying to debug supervisor plugins, and information about HTTP and RPC requests and responses.

+  blather (BLAT) -- messages useful for developers trying to debug supervisor itself.

 Signals